The Three Mesquiteers

 The Three Mesquiteers is the umbrella title for a Republic Pictures series of 51 American Western B-movies released between 1936 and 1943.
 The films, featuring a trio of Old West adventurers, was based on a series of Western novels by William Colt MacDonald.
 The eponymous trio, with occasional variations, were called Stony Brooke, Tucson Smith and Lullaby Joslin.
 John Wayne, who played Stony Brooke in eight of the films in 1938 and 1939, was the best-known actor in the series.
 Other leads included Bob Livingston, Ray "Crash" Corrigan, Max Terhune, Bob Steele, Rufe Davis and Tom Tyler.

 Background

 William Colt MacDonald wrote a series of novels about The Three Mesquiteers, beginning with The Law of 45's in 1933.
-The name "Mesquiteer" was a play on words, referring to mesquite, a plant common in the Western states, and the characters of the 1844 Alexander Dumas novel The Three Musketeers.
+The name "Mesquiteer" was a play on words, referring to mesquite, a plant common in the Western United States, and the characters of the 1844 Alexander Dumas novel The Three Musketeers.
 The film series blended the traditional Western period with more modern elements, a technique used in other B-Western films and serials.
 Toward the end of the series, during World War II, the trio of cowboys were opposing Nazis.
-One film, Outlaws of Sonora (1938), has a revisionist theme as an early example of the Outlaw/Gunfighter sub-genre.
+One film, Outlaws of Sonora (1938), has a revisionist theme as an early example of the outlaw/gunfighter sub-genre.